Welcome to our new information site for the Balearic islands

 Language:

 The official languages of the Balearic Islands are Catalan and Spanish.
-English and other major European languages are widely spoken in tourist areas, making communication relatively easy.
+English and other major European languages are widely spoken in tourist areas especially in Mallorca and Ibiza, making communication there relatively easy.
+We highly recommend though that you give it your best with the local languages as not everyone here will speak English outside of the main tourist areas.

 Medical Attention: